Want to start using Facebook Business Manager? Wondering how it works for businesses?

 Simply grab the app ID from your My Apps page to add an app.

-Add people, assign partners, add a product feed, associate sources (Facebook pixels) and delete product catalogs, as needed.
+Add people, assign partners, add a product feed, associate sources (Facebook pixels), and delete product catalogs as needed.

-#5: Assign People or Add Partners
+#5: Assign People or Add Partners in Business Manager

-When giving others access to your business assets such as pages and ad accounts, you have the option to either assign people or add partners.
+When giving others access to your business assets (such as pages and ad accounts), you have the option to either assign people or add partners.

 Here's how to understand the difference:

-To add partners, go to the business asset you want to assign to them, such as the Facebook page, and click the Assign Partners button.
+To add partners to Business Manager, go to the business asset you want to assign to them (such as the Facebook page) and click the Assign Partners button.
 You'll then be prompted to enter the partner's Business Manager ID, which you need to get from them.

 Alternatively, to edit roles for people and partners, go to your business asset.
 Click on the Assigned People or Partners tabs to find the options to edit their roles.

-#6: Organize Business Assets Into Projects
+#6: Organize Business Assets Into Groups

-#7: Browse Additional Options
+#7: Browse Additional Options in Business Manager